 Freedom from state and national regulations that increase costs for local taxpayers, take money away from the classroom and hinder a child’s natural love of learning

-Ohio School Boards Leadership Council advocates for excellence in education through reform, restoration, and accountability.
+Ohio School Boards Leadership Coalition advocates for excellence in education through reform, restoration, and accountability.
 We believe that school board members are responsible for the oversight of the management of these initiatives.

 Our goal is to coach our members and citizens of this State to become more informed about the quality and costs of education.